- Studying in New Zealand

 For the policy, process and application form for a derived grade see Derived grade process guidelines.

-For a diagram of this process, see NZQA Examination Setting Process (PDF, 91KB).
+For a diagram of this process, see NZQA Examination Setting Process (PDF, 82KB).

 For an overview of the marking process, see NZQA Examination Marking Process (PDF, 109KB).

-From 2013, Grade Score Marking will be used to mark all NCEA examination papers.
+From 2013, Grade Score Marking has been used to mark all NCEA examination papers.

 The Profile of Expected Performance (PEP) for an externally marked standard is produced each year as a guide to Marking Panel Leaders.
 The PEP does not set a pre-determined target for results but allows monitoring to take place to ensure the standard is consistent and not easier in one year than another.
 The PEP is based on historical trends, analysis of other statistical information and the professional experience of contracted Examiners and Panel Leaders, as well as NZQA National Assessment Facilitators.
 The PEPs are shown on the NZQA website from early November each year as graphs.
 The graphs show the expected performance for each grade (eg. a bar from 10-16 for Merit shows the percentage of candidates gaining Merit is expected to be between 10% and 16%).
 For valid reasons, such as improved examination format, results may be outside the PEP.